If you’re a pizza lover, you’ve surely indulged in the delightful flavors of a Hawaiian pizza.

 Regardless of the ongoing pineapple-on-pizza debate, one thing is clear: Hawaiian pizza has made its mark in the world of pizza.
 Its perfectly balanced, sweet and savory taste, versatility, and the joy it brings to the dinner table ensure that this much-loved dish is here to stay.

-So, the next time you’re planning a pizza night, don’t forget the Hawaiian pizza.
+So, the next time you’re planning a pizza night, don’t forget the best Hawaiian pizza.
 Whether you make it at home or order it from your favorite pizzeria, Hawaiian pizza is sure to add a touch of tropical delight to your meal.

 Who invented Hawaiian Pizza and why is it called “Hawaiian”?